labhai/VCF-Anonymization/README.md

   Compare original vs. anonymized VCFs and export a CSV report
 ### `testdata/`
   Demo dataset folder for quick testing.
-  - Due to file size limits, this repository provides index files only by default.
+  - this repository provides index files only by default (due to file size limits).
   - Demo VCF files must be downloaded separately (see Test Dataset (Demo Data) below).
   - `testdata/README.md` contains the data source description and step-by-step download instructions.